Skip to content

 Canoeing, White Water Rafting & Canyoning

 A stunning experience is canyoning in the Gorges de Galamus where one can swim in the stream, jump into natural pools and slide down small waterfalls.
-It is easy enough also for young children.
+It is easy enough also for young children and some more mature visitors.

 Karting